HOC Club Kit: Prices and sizes available

 parkrun - regular Saturday morning 5km runs.
-In HOC's area, parkrun takes place at Edgbaston (Cannon Hill Park), Redditch (Arrow Valley), Walsall and Worcester.
+In HOC's area, parkrun takes place at Droitwich, Dudley, Edgbaston (Cannon Hill Park), Evesham, Hereford, Perry Park, Redditch (Arrow Valley), Sandwell Valley, Walsall, Wolverhampton, Worcester (two locations) and Wyre Forest.

 Harlequins Orienteering Club is based in the West Midlands of England.
 Our 'catchment' covers Birmingham, the Black Country, Worcestershire and parts of Shropshire and Herefordshire.
-We have a membership of over 200 and put on around 40-50 events a year.
+We have a membership of around 130 and put on around 20-30 events a year.

 Orienteering is an activity/sport (depending how competitive you want to be) which involves navigating from point to point using a map.
 Most orienteering takes place in areas such as forests and country parks, but more urban-based events are becoming increasingly popular.